-Note that when using fresh tank water, in addition to having the pump turned ON, the 4-way Anderson Valve in the Universal Docking Center (UDC) must be set to NORMAL.
+Note that when using fresh tank water, in addition to having the pump turned ON, the 4-way Anderson Valve in the Universal Docking Center (UDC) must be set to DRY CAMPING (formerly NORMAL).
 This setting enables water from the fresh tank to flow through the 4-way valve to the faucets and other fixtures.
-If not in NORMAL mode, the pump will run for a short time but no water will come through the faucets.
+If not in DRY CAMPING mode, the pump will run for a short time but no water will come through the faucets.
 Note that on newer Anderson Valves, the CITY setting also allows water to flow through the pump.